What are the 7 sectors of engineering?

 6. Water systems and plumbing

-Plumbing engineers can be involved in any water management systems.
+Plumbing engineers can be involved in any water management system.
 These can vary from domestic heating appliances to industrial waste management systems.
 Water systems engineers often work closely with civil engineers and mechanical engineers.
 Projects often require a collaborative approach where the different sectors of engineering work together to find the best project solution.
 A good knowledge of physics is required to understand the importance of pressurised systems and water flow calculation.

 7. Energy production and supply